 Thumbnail Image

-2024 - Term 2 (22 APR 2024 to 10 June 2024, Mondays) Time 3:05 PM to 4:35 PM Advanced Engineering and Robotics Club @ Science Room Advanced Engineering and robotics education can help students learn about technology and its applications to solve real-world problems.
+2025 - Term 3 (28 July to 15 Sept, Mondays) Time 3:00 PM to 4:30 PM Advanced Engineering and Robotics Club @ Science Room Advanced Engineering and robotics education can help students learn about technology and its applications to solve real-world problems.
 Through project-based learning, students use hardware, Lego® compatible building blocks, and coding to create prototypes and explore viable solutions to real-world issues.
-These projects aim to develop students' problem-solving abilities and boost their confidence to overcome challenges they may face in their future careers or solve global problems.
-The project focuses on hands-on learning through CONSTRUCTIONAL site technology.
-Participants will delve into coding for a range of components including; keys, rotary knob, DC motor, Buzzer, motor controller, Ultra sonic sensor.
+TERM 3 (2025) LEARNINGS : Fun Fair theme, students will learn a range of exciting coding skills including: DC motor commands with gear transmission, DC motor commands with keys and belt transmission, IR detector and LED digital display commands, as well as sound sensor with DC motor and sound sensor with keys commands.
+These coding projects are designed to enhance their understanding of robotics and real-world engineering applications in a fun and engaging way.
 Age group Year 3 to Year 6.

 Mary Mackillop Catholic Community Primary School